What’s at risk if Congress doesn’t fund the government by Friday night

 By Tami Luhby and Katie Lobosco, CNN

-(CNN) — Facing intense pressure of the federal government potentially shutting down within days and disaster aid coffers that need replenishment, lawmakers are racing to cobble together a temporary government funding plan after President-elect Donald Trump torpedoed their last package on Wednesday.
+(CNN) — The federal government could shut down in a matter of hours if Congress does not cobble together a temporary funding plan on Friday.

+Lawmakers are racing to come to an agreement that will meet with enough support to pass.
+President-elect Donald Trump torpedoed their bipartisan package on Wednesday, and a slimmed-down House GOP bill that Trump backed failed on Thursday.

-The now-dead agreement would have kept the federal government operating through March 14, as well as provided nearly $100 billion in disaster aid and economic relief for farmers in rural communities.
-The deal would have also provided lawmakers with their first pay raise since 2009.
+The now-dead bipartisan agreement would have kept the federal government operating through March 14, as well as provided nearly $100 billion in disaster aid and economic relief for farmers in rural communities.
+The deal also would have provided lawmakers with their first pay raise since 2009.
+The GOP bill would have also kept the government open through mid-March and included disaster aid funding and a two-year suspension of the debt ceiling, in line with Trump’s demands.

 Here’s what Americans could soon face if Congress doesn’t reach a deal by midnight on Friday: